 - if you notice any odd behaviour, use the transmitter’s mode switch at any time to change back to MANUAL or HOLD

 - if all goes well the vehicle will travel the course and then return to the point where it was armed (assuming the final command was Return-To-Launch)

 The mission normally starts the moment the vehicle is switched into Auto mode but alternatively it can be configured to wait for an push by setting the AUTO_KICKSTART parameter to an acceleration in m/s/s.
 A value of 2 m/s/s will normally work.

 While the vehicle is executing a mission, the user can increase the vehicle’s speed by raising the transmitter’s throttle stick to between 75% and 100%.
-At 75% the vehicle will remain at it’s configured speed (i.e. CRUISE or WP_SPEED), this linearly increases to the vehicle’s maximum speed as the pilot’s throttle stick reaches 100%.
+At 75% the vehicle will remain at it’s configured speed (i.e. WP_SPEED or CRUISE if WP_SPEED is zero, versions of Rover after 3.5.1 use only WP_SPEED), this linearly increases to the vehicle’s maximum speed as the pilot’s throttle stick reaches 100%.

 Resuming or Restarting a Mission¶

 If a mission is interrupted (for example if the user switches the vehicle out of Auto mode before it has completed the mission) the last command executed is stored and when the vehicle is next returned to Auto mode it will resume the mission from this command.
 Note: disarming the vehicle or rebooting the autopilot will reset the mission back to the first command.